alpacahq/alpaca-py/README.md

 **Querying Historical Bar Data**

 You can request bar data via the HistoricalDataClients.
 In this example, we query daily bar data for “BTC/USD” and “ETH/USD” since July 1st 2022.
 You can convert the response to a multi-index pandas dataframe using the `.df` property.
+There are `StockHistoricalDataClient` and `OptionHistoricalDataClient` that you also could use to fetch equity/options historical data.

 ```python
 from alpaca.data.historical import CryptoHistoricalDataClient